nicokorn/PixelFrameApp/README.md

 # PixelFrame Application
-Application code for the FrameController App.
-The app is used to control the PixelFrame which is in a seperate repo: https://github.com/nicokorn/PixelFrameFW
+This is the application code for the FrameController App for Android programmed with the xamarin framework.
+The app is used to control the PixelFrame which is in a seperate repo: https://github.com/nicokorn/PixelFrameFW.
+The app searches for Pixel Frames and lets connect to it.
+Connected to the frame it is possible to send pictures from the mobile phone to the Pixel Frame and it is possible to manipulate the send picture in realitme.

 <html>
 <body>